yufeikang/mcp-proxy/README.md

 ## About

-Connect to MCP servers that run on SSE transport using the MCP Proxy server.
+Connect to MCP servers that run on SSE transport, or expose stdio servers as an SSE server using the MCP Proxy server.

+## stdio to SSE

 ```mermaid
 graph LR